-Ladies and gentlemen, esteemed guests, dear members of international jury!
+Ladies and gentlemen, dear guests, dear members of the international jury,

 Michal Dzurjanin, Director of Radio Programme Services, Radio and Television Slovakia